-Sometimes Charlie Mapes doesn’t get the respect he deserved for his work in the Reno gaming community.
-I mean really, here he is getting punched-out by boxing champion Jack Sharkey!
+Sometimes, Charlie Mapes doesn’t get the respect he deserves for his work in the Reno gaming community.
+I mean, really, here he is getting punched out by boxing champion Jack Sharkey!
 The event was the 85th Birthday party of Ancil Hoffman, who was well-known in Reno as the manager of Heavyweight Champ Max Baer.

 The Boxing Champion’s party was the brainchild of Bill Pettite, a boxing fan and nephew of Nick Abelman, one of Northern Nevada’s gaming pioneers featured in the book, Mob City: Reno.
 Mapes decided to hold the event and foot the bill for 350 guests at his casino in 1970.

-It turned out to be one of the largest gatherings of boxing legends ever, and included James J. Braddock, Jersey Joe Walcott, Willie Pastorano, Jackie Fields, Fred Apostoli, Jimmy McLarnin, and “Two Ton” Tony Galento, and of course Jack Sharkey!
-Even Governor Paul Laxalt showed up.
+It turned out to be one of the largest gatherings of boxing legends ever, including James J. Braddock, Jersey Joe Walcott, and Jack Sharkey, with Governor Paul Laxalt attending.
+This notable event highlights Reno’s rich boxing history and fosters pride among the audience.

 Nevada Gaming Pioneers

 Gaming pioneers were there too, including Warren Nelson (Club Cal-Neva), Norman Blitz (Tahoe Cal Neva, Bank Club, Holiday Casino), Wally Mason (Horseshoe Club), and Harvey Gross (Harvey’s Casino).
-To be fair, Charlie Mapes needs to be considered a gaming pioneer too.
+Recognizing Charlie Mapes as a gaming pioneer highlights his significant contributions to Reno’s gaming history.

 Thanks for reading – Al W Moe